ryancdickson/crp-staging/content/apply-for-inclusion.md

 Illustrative factors for application rejection may include:

 * a failure to demonstrate broad value for Chrome users and why the benefits of inclusion outweigh the risks to user safety and privacy.
+* The CA Owner only satisfies the minimum requirements without demonstrating transformative value to the ecosystem.
+* The CA Owner's issuance practices are limited exclusively to existing customers or subscribers of its other business offerings, thereby not providing broad value to the general internet ecosystem.
+* The CA Owner's issuance is limited to a narrow range of domains (e.g., specific TLDs or organizational domains) rather than providing broad applicability across the internet.
-*   a corresponding Public Key Infrastructure (PKI) certificate hierarchy where leaf certificates are not primarily intended to be used for server authentication facilitating a secure connection between a web browser and a corresponding website (e.g., client authentication certificates, Internet of Things (IoT) device certificates, smart cities, transportation, medical devices, etc.).
+* A corresponding Public Key Infrastructure (PKI) certificate hierarchy where leaf certificates are not primarily intended to be used for server authentication facilitating a secure connection between a web browser and a corresponding website (e.g., client authentication certificates, Internet of Things (IoT) device certificates, smart cities, transportation, medical devices, etc.).
-*   a corresponding PKI hierarchy that currently or previously allowed, facilitated, or enabled “Monster in the Middle” (MITM) attacks (either successful or attempted) where a certificate was issued for the purposes of impersonation, interception, or to alter communications.
+* A corresponding PKI hierarchy that currently or previously allowed, facilitated, or enabled “Monster in the Middle” (MITM) attacks (either successful or attempted) where a certificate was issued for the purposes of impersonation, interception, or to alter communications.
-*   where the corresponding CA Owner has ever been:
+* Where the corresponding CA Owner has ever been:
     * determined to have acted in an untrustworthy manner or created unnecessary ecosystem risk, or
     * associated with a certificate that was previously distrusted by Chrome or any other public root program.
-*   has an incident history that does not convey the [factors](index#51-incident-reports) significant to Chrome.
+* Has an incident history that does not convey the [factors](index#51-incident-reports) significant to Chrome, including weak root cause analysis or unsatisfactory incident reporting.
-*   completion of a CCADB root inclusion public discussion that casts doubt over the CA Owners security, honesty or reliability.
+* Completion of a CCADB root inclusion public discussion that casts doubt over the CA Owners security, honesty or reliability.
-*   discovery of false or misleading information provided by the CA Owner.
+* Discovery of false or misleading information provided by the CA Owner.
-*   significant delays in response from the CA Owner when seeking additional or clarifying information.
+* Significant delays in response from the CA Owner when seeking additional or clarifying information.
+* Demonstrated low active usage, leading to negligible demonstrable impact on ecosystem security.
+Low thresholds of issuance, observability, and reliance by Chrome users indicate minimal practical contribution to the Chrome Root Store.

 Actions in this list are only illustrative and considerations for rejection are not limited to this list.

 Depending on the reason for application rejection, the Chrome Root Program, at its sole discretion, may:

 * require a period of time to elapse before the CA Owner may re-apply, or
 * reject all future applications from the CA Owner.